About The Scrawls of Stumpy

 About The Songs of Stumpy

 Within the Watney’s Party Seven can, there was also an old Memorex cassette tape of songs and tunes, recorded by Stumpy on his Waltham cassette recorder.
 These musical works have now been transcribed and tabulated for vocals and acoustic guitar (note to audience – just like Stumpy & I used to do as punk rockers in the late ’70s).
 The songs will be recorded by Stumpy Sanderson’s 1970s Acoustic Archive, and as well as some of them being heard at the end of the podcasts, they will all be made available via various music outlets.
-They will also eventually be included and released in a 1970s style concept triple album format.

-Songs and tunes found to date include: Main Stumpy Theme; Neverending Smile; Brookman’s Pledge; Communist Genius; Spud Gun Wars; Song for Puffer (Great Thespian); When We Rode Into Town; The Small Stand Tall; Flight of The Sparrow; Whistling Five; There’s Gonna Be Fireworks; The Mighty Chin; Dark Arts; Slippery’s Greyhound; Bring ‘Em Down Boys; Runners Two; Those Big Bad Milton Sisters; When We Were Punk; Tyrants’ Fall; (The Runs Of) Dribbling Peter; Mexico ’70; Gordon, Immediate Launch; Platform Shoes; Snowball; Creepy Creeping Gilbert; Steamship; Freight Train Rollin’; Grokhot; Aztec Gold; Wimpy Bar; Stumpy Forever!; Thoze Things Wot We Dun; Years Gone By.
+Songs and tunes found to date include: Main Stumpy Theme; Neverending Smile; Nostalgic Bus Journey; Communist Genius; Spud Gun Wars; Song for Puffer (Great Thespian); When We Rode Into Town; The Small Stand Tall; Flight of The Sparrow; Whistling Five; There’s Gonna Be Fireworks; The Mighty Chin; Dark Arts; Slippery’s Greyhound; Bring ‘Em Down Boys; Runners Two; Those Big Bad Milton Sisters; When We Were Punk; Tyrants’ Fall; (The Runs Of) Dribbling Peter; Mexico ’70; Gordon, Immediate Launch; Platform Shoes; Snowball; Creepy Creeping Gilbert; Steamship; Freight Train Rollin’; Grokhot; Aztec Gold; Wimpy Bar; Stumpy Forever!; Thoze Things Wot We Dun; Years Gone By.